thoughtbot/maybe_haskell/release/maybe_haskell.md

 id x = x
 ```

-Since pure functions always give the same result given the same input, it's
+Since pure functions always give the same result when given the same input, it's
-equally correct to say that the functions themselves must be equivalent, rather
+equally correct to say the functions themselves must be equivalent, rather
 than applying them to "any `x`" and saying the results must be equivalent.
 For
 this reason, the laws are usually stated as: